 Commercial property insurance

-Commercial property insurance intended for businesses with a significant amount of property and physical assets (office equipment, inventory, company documents).
+Commercial property insurance is intended for businesses with a significant amount of property and physical assets (office equipment, inventory, company documents).
 This coverage can help pay for repairs, replacement and lost income if your business’s property is damaged by a covered incident, such as a careless employee, fire, explosion, burst pipes, storm, theft or vandalism.

 Home-based business insurance